 Your Omni-channel personalization engine will know the search history of your customers.
-You can always use the data patterns created by users and the potential of email marketing to remarket the products your visitors are likely to buy.
+Use the data patterns created by the engine in your email marketing campaigns to remarket the products your visitors are likely to buy.

-I searched for some kurtas on cilory.com, and they remarketed the same designs through email marketing.
+Searching for kurtas on cilory.com eventually led to remarketing the same designs through email marketing.
 Such personalized recommendations on email definitely strike a cord and can help generate massive revenue for your e-commerce store.

-If your recommendation engine helps you recommend items based on previous purchases, you are investing heavily in your customer lifetime value.
+Recommendations based on purchase history are an investment in your customer’s lifetime value.
 For example, if your customer frequently buys skincare products from your e-store, you can always make similar recommendations from other brands based on high ratings or popularity.

-These are more of “you might also like” recommendations where you upsell the kind of products that matches your customer style.
-It’s crucial to analyse right behaviour to make such behavioural-based recommendations.
+These are more of “you might also like” ecommerce product recommendation options where you upsell the kind of products that match your customer style.
+It’s crucial to analyze the right behavior to make such behavioral-based recommendations.

 If your customer likes to buy clothes made from eco-friendly fiber, you would want to consider recommending other environmentally friendly or green products to uplift customer retention and conversions.